benjymous/annotations/sandman/sandman.08.md

 - #### Panel 4

-  **Note the graffito**: "Dreams make no promises".
+  Note the graffito: "Dreams make no promises".
 In conjunction with the dead man, this may be seen as a contrast between the siblings' realms.

 ### Page 19

 - #### Panel 4; page 20 panel 1-2

   The song to Death is a verse taken from a papyrus, c.
 2000 BC, which contains a work called "Dialogue of a Misanthrope with His Soul".
 The most accessible reference for this is Joseph Campbell's _Oriental Mythology_.
 Campbell cites 19th century German works for his information.

   Note that now we know Dream to be "many thousands of years" old; we should by now have the idea that he is immortal and has always existed.

 ### Page 21